l0w3/datathon2022-alex-gerard-laia-joan/README.md

-We are a team composed by freshman students from Data Science (Gerard, Joan and Laia)📊 and Computer Science (Álex)💻 Although most of us don't really have to much experience in the data science field, since we are freshmans, we tryied our best.
+We are a team composed by freshman students from Data Science (Gerard, Joan and Laia)📊 and Computer Science (Álex)💻

 ## Problem statements